ShibuInu/Legion-Y7000-Hackintosh-Opencore/README.md

 **Update - October 17 2020**

 I fixed ethernet and am now booted into catilina.
 Also added itlwm.kext for intel internet.
 There is a .dmg for "heliport".
 Run that when you're booted into catilina.

+**Update - October 17 2020**

+ive fixed nearly everything on catilina (except trackpad, not going to use xosi cause its gonna break windows booting) Big Sur Eta S0n (ill be starting work on big sur)